 A diverse wildlife population exists in urban Anchorage and the surrounding area.
 Approximately 300 black bears and 60 grizzly bears live in the area.
-There are about 200-300 moose year round and about 700-1,000 moose in the winter.
-There is an estimated 2,400 dall sheep that can be seen along the Turnagain Arm.
-There are also four or five wolf packs in the Anchorage Municipality, which is about 25-30 wolves.
+There are about 200-300 moose year

 Mother and Baby Moose by Brian Bonney

 Appendix T Structure of Municipal Funds